Anmol-Srivastava/voter-suppression-analysis/voter_suppression_analysis/ideation.md

     * region-by-region registration laws (punitive ID laws, costs, etc.)
     * poll location/volunteer scarcity
     * holiday/time-off status of voting days
+    * US territories that don't have voting rights lmao?
 - desired granularity is at the congressional district level, but may be compromised to the state level
 - further selection/organizing in the data is required